 Notwithstanding the provision of section 2.2, if for whatsoever reason the TSO or the Network User is prevented from exchanging messages via Edig@s, communication by email shall be used as a temporary fall-back solution.
 The TSO shall make every effort to treat these email messages in the same way as if they were sent by Edig@s.

-Nominations and Renominations should only be sent on Interconnection Points, End User Domestic Exit Points and for ZTP Trading Services.
-Network Users should not nominate the Distribution Domestic Exit Points.
+Nominations and Renominations should be sent on Interconnection Points, Installations points, End User Domestic Points, Domestic Points for Injection and for ZTP Trading Services.
+Network Users should not nominate the Distribution Domestic Points.

 Process and messages